 San Jose and Costa Rican Cultural Orientation

-Our Costa Rica summer program begins in its capital city San Jose, with a fun orientation to Costa Rican culture.
-Here we are able to adjust to “Tico time” while exploring lively markets and sampling typical local fare, before traveling traveling to our next destination.
+Our Costa Rica summer service program begins in its capital city San Jose, with a fun orientation to Costa Rican culture.
+Here we are able to adjust to “Tico time” and taste our first local fare, before traveling to our next destination.

 Service in Rural Costa Rica